-For our experiment, where there are two different outcomes, the probability distribution is characterized by one parameter, p, which gives the probability of the first outcome (often called a success).
-The probabilities must add to 1.
+For our experiment with two different outcomes, the probability distribution is characterized by one parameter, p, which gives the probability of the first outcome (often called a success).
+The probability of the second outcome (often called a failure) will be 1-p since probabilities must add to 1.
 Suppose that we repeated the experiment ten times and counted six successes and four failures.
-Then the likelihood will have a product of six factors with p and four factors with 1 - p.
+The likelihood is the product of the probabilities for these outcomes, using the expressions involving the parameter.
+The likelihood will be the product of six factors with p and four factors with p.
 Writing these with powers, the likelihood is a function of p,

-$$L = p^6 (1-p)^4.$$
+$$L = p^6 (1 - p)^4$$ .